jmjf/to4ft/README.md

   - `schemaPrefixTx` and `schemaSuffixTx` -- Text to add before and after (respectively) names for TypeBox schemas.
   - `typePrefixTx` and `TypeSuffixTx` -- Text to add before and after (respectively) names for TypeBox types (`Static<typeof Schema>`).
   - `derefFl` -- If true, generate dereferenced TypeBox schemas with sub-objects fully exploded in the schema.
   - `extensionTx` -- The extension to use for import file names for referenced schemas -- NO DOT.
-If you aren't using TypeScripts `rewriteRelativeImportExtensions` option, you probably want `js`.
+If you aren't using TypeScript's `rewriteRelativeImportExtensions` option, you probably want `js`.

 **NOTE:** `oas2tb` always writes files with `ts` extensions because it's writing TypeBox, which assumes TypeScript.